gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 hands put together.
 Its barbed tail and the lower parts of its legs were fleshless, just dry tendon over naked bone.

-And it was smart---not Gifted smart, but smart enough to drag its prey back to the Tombs instead of picking them apart where it caught them.
+And it was smart—not Gifted smart, but smart enough to drag its prey back to the Tombs instead of picking them apart where it caught them.
 The first few times goats disappeared, people probably assumed it was just an unlicensed thief or someone hungry enough to risk the wrath of the guild.